 Laura Burgamy received a Bachelor of Fine Arts in Dance Performance from the University of Georgia.
 She has studied with and performed works by Bala Sarasvati of CORE Concert Dance Company, Matt and Emily Kent of Pilobolus, and Elsie and Serenity Smith of Cirque du Soleil, among others.
 She has had the privilege of traveling the country as well as the world with dance education and performance.
 Laura began her journey into the world of dance at the age of 3 in Birmingham, Alabama.
 Upon moving to Knoxville, she trained at Studio Arts for Dancers, and later with Go!
 Contemporary Dance Works, under the direction of Lisa Hall McKee.
 Currently, Laura is focusing on continuing her training in aerial dance as well as tapping in to the treasures found in the practice of Capoeira.
 She dreams of growing her own pair of wings in the future.

 Amanda Merriss began dancing at the age of five in her hometown of Eureka, California.
 She was a Principal Company Dancer of Brava!
-Dance Eureka directed by Virginia Niekrasz-Laurent, dancing roles in The Nutcracker, Sleeping Beauty, Swan Lake, The Firebird among others, and she was accepted to summer programs for the Ballet West Academy in Salt Lake City, and Redwood Concert Ballet in Eureka, CA.
+Dance Eureka directed by Virginia Niekrasz-Laurent, and she was accepted to summer programs for the Ballet West Academy in Salt Lake City, Utah, and Redwood Concert Ballet in Eureka.

-Modern dance came alive for Amanda when she entered college at Sonoma State University, performing in the university Dance Ensemble while earning a B.A. in Studio Art and a minor in German.
-She also studied for a year at the State Academy of Fine and Applied Arts in Stuttgart, Germany, where she pursued her passions for the visual arts and cultural exchange.
-Since her return, she has been seeing fewer divisions between visual art, dance, music and language.
-Amanda rejoiced when she found Circle Modern Dance, a community that celebrates the dancing spirit within and allows her to explore all the ways the body can move through space.
+Modern dance came alive for Amanda when she entered college at Sonoma State University, performing in the university Dance Ensemble while studying Studio Art and German.
+She also studied for a year in Stuttgart, Germany, where she pursued her passions for the visual arts and cultural exchange.
+Since her return, she’s perceived fewer divisions between visual art, dance, music and language.
+Amanda rejoiced when she found Circle Modern Dance, a community that celebrates the dancing spirit within and allows her to explore all the ways to move through space.

 Callie Minnich received a Bachelor of Fine Arts in Performance and Choreography from the University of Southern Mississippi.
 She is originally from Knoxville, Dancing from elementary through high school in the Knox county Magnet programs.
 She performed with the Austin-East Dance Company in high school and performed in and produced shows for the Reparatory Dance Company at USM.
 Soon, she will be teaching with Sizemology Dance.
 She is so excited to be a new core member of Circle Modern Dance and so excited to keep exploring dance with them.